-- Advanced imaging including MRI, CT and ultrasound to diagnose and monitor diseases of the bladder and kidney
+- On-site advanced imaging by in-house Specialists in Diagnostic Imaging, including MRI, CT and ultrasound to diagnose and monitor diseases of the bladder and kidney

 As the Bladder and Kidney Centre is part of SASH North Ryde, we can also call on the services of other specialist teams that may be required for your pet’s care.
 These include specialists in Pathology, Anaesthesia, Diagnostic Imaging and 24-hour Emergency and Critical Care for patients requiring intensive support.
-The presence of these other specialists within the hospital is incredibly important, yet found in few other hospitals, for pets with bladder and kidney diseases, not only to come to the correct diagnosis, but to address these pets’ more complex requirements for anaesthesia and post-procedural care.
+The presence of these other specialists within the hospital is incredibly important, yet found in few other hospitals.
+It allows pets with bladder and kidney diseases to not have the best chance of receiving the correct diagnosis, but also to address more complex requirements for anaesthesia and post-procedural care.

 This combination of technical expertise, gold-standard equipment and supporting specialist services is unparalleled in Australia.
 But our greatest asset is our collective experience of guiding and counselling you – the family – as you navigate the challenges and triumphs of your loved-one’s treatment.

 What will happen when I visit the SASH Bladder and Kidney Centre?